There are many guides on how to be a leader.

 You’ve seen it in the movies:

-The upstart comes up from nowhere, saves everyone or delivers a charismatic speech.
+The upstart comes up from nowhere, delivers a breathtaking and charismatic speech, or somehow shows everyone the way.

 And everyone follows him.